Conveyor Guarding and stops/pull wires

 Making your conveyor safe

-Direct Physical Guarding - physical barrier is your first line of defence against a conveyor accident and is the most effective means of protection from dangerous points on conveyors.
+Direct Physical Guarding - A physical barrier is your first line of defence against a conveyor accident and is the most effective means of protection from dangerous points on conveyors.
 It is a means of physically preventing access to dangerous areas, and is also a requirement by law.
 There are 4 key points that should always be considered when designing and fitting guards:

 - The guards must actually make access to the nip point physically impossible